MikkelSchubert/adapterremoval/docs/manpage.rst

 FASTQ processing options
 ========================

-.. option:: --min-adapter-overlap length
+.. option:: --min-overlap length

-    In single-end mode, reads are only trimmed if the overlap between the read and the adapter is at least X bases long, not counting ambiguous nucleotides (N).
-Defaults to 1.
+    The minimum amount of bases that must overlap, not counting ambiguous nucleotides (Ns), for a single-end or paired-end alignment to be considered valid.
+For paired-end mode, this is important when no adapters were specified or detected, to prevent trimming of short palindromes.
+Defaults to 1 in single-end mode, and `--merge-threshold` in paired-end mode.

 .. option:: --mismatch-rate rate